CONVOY IN TRIPOLITANIA DESERT Chapter 3 | |

 The LRDG exploits became legendary and were more daring than anything fictional.
 There wasn't a man in the 8th Army who hadn't some tale to tell of their harassment of Rommel or of their attack on his headquarters in an effort to capture him.
 These raiding operations took a steady toll of their gallant men but they continuously crippled Rommel's supply column, raided his munition dumps and airfields, and swooping in the dark of night on unsuspecting enemy camps, left a trail of death and destruction behind them.

-For this work, they went through months of intensive training, iron discipline, tested courage, and developed the ability to use almost any kind or make of weapon.
+ON TO TUNISIA For this work, they went through months of intensive training, iron discipline, tested courage, and developed the ability to use almost any kind or make of weapon.
 Added to this, they were masters of demolition charges, moving across country without making a noise, and of the superb poker ability to bluff in awkward situations.

 One inside story demonstrates their split-second thinking.
 Two of them, creeping silently up on a heavily fortified enemy post, were discovered by a suspicious sentry who gave the alarm.
 Immediately a blinding searchlight beam caught them standing plunk in the middle of the surrounding barbed-wired entanglement of the outpost.
 In spite of their training to hit the dust and escape the beam, they turned without hesitation to the light and signaled, pointing urgently in another direction: "They went thata way!"
 The bluff worked; the light shifted long enough for them to steal away into the night like a couple of Arabs without their tents.